Marketing

 This FAQ explores what LLM visibility is, how it works, and how to operationalize it so your brand remains both findable and trusted across AI-driven discovery channels.

-LLM visibility refers to how often — and how accurately — your brand appears in answers generated by AI systems such as ChatGPT, Claude, Gemini, and Perplexity.
+LLM visibility is how often — and how accurately — your brand appears in answers generated by AI systems such as ChatGPT, Claude, Gemini, and Perplexity.

 Visibility is no longer just about being mentioned.
 It's about how your brand is presented: whether details are accurate, tone is consistent, and framing inspires confidence.